Motorhome Parking in Suffolk.

 The information is presented by local authority area.

 Suffolk County Council; Park & Ride Page.
 FAQs page notes that "Due to the height barrier at the Martlesham site, motorhomes are only permitted at London Road.".
-The page also notes that a height barrier is to be installed at London Road in 2014 but the County Council stated on 4 February 2014 that the supervisor on site at London Road will be able to open the height barrier for legitimate customers.
+The County Council stated on 4 February 2014 that the supervisor on site at London Road will be able to open the height barrier for legitimate customers.

 Babergh District Council; Parking Page.
 A response from the council received on 18 November 2013 says that motorhome parking will depend on the size and weight of the vehicle but that Babergh Council has a web page for every car and lorry park the council operates, which details the type and number of spaces available.
 It is, however, unclear from the information published on the web site whether motorhome parking is allowed or not.
 The best advice that can be given is for drivers to check specifically with the council first before parking.